Homegateway/SDTTool/README.md

 # SDTTool
-Version 0.4
+Version 0.5

 *SDTTool* is a tool to read and convert XML files that conform to the *Smart Device Template* schema definition.

 ## Introduction
 The [Smart Device Template](https://github.com/Homegateway/SmartDeviceTemplate) (SDT) schema defined by the Home Gateway Initiative (HGI) is a format to describe concrete and abstract devices as well as capabilities, data models and functions of those devices.
-See [SDT Components](https://github.com/Homegateway/SmartDeviceTemplate/blob/master/SDT2.0.1/docs/SDT_Components.md) for an introduction to the SDT.
+See [SDT Introduction](https://github.com/Homegateway/SmartDeviceTemplate/blob/master/SDT/schema3.0/docs/Introduction.md) and [SDT Components](https://github.com/Homegateway/SmartDeviceTemplate/blob/master/SDT3.0/docs/SDT_Components.md) for an introduction to the SDT.

 *SDTtool* is a Python 3 script that reads SDT files and generates output in various formats.
 It can be used to produce documentation for the Devices and ModuleClasses of an SDT as well as to convert between different versions of the SDT.